|This is my contribution to Round Twelve of ABC Wednesday and again I am focusing on people, some famous, some infamous and some half-forgotten.|

 The attraction was extremely popular and the number of visitors and gas lighting meant that it became very hot inside despite the ventilation system hidden in the featureless wastes of the arctic, perhaps an early depiction of global warming!

-No record of visitor numbers were recorded but there were 1.2 million in 1851 alone and these included such luminaries as the Duke of Wellington, Lord Castlereigh and Prince Albert who Wyld dedicated the project to.
+No record of visitor numbers was recorded but there were 1.2 million in 1851 alone and these included such luminaries as the Duke of Wellington, Lord Castlereigh and Prince Albert who Wyld dedicated the project to.

 Plans were made to expand the attraction to include a national geographic and ethnological museum, but this came to nothing, and in 1853 the prospector John Calvert exhibited his collection of gold nuggets and precious stones found in Australia.
 The ‘nuggets’ turned out to be nothing more than painted lead and Wyld took Calvert to court.